cutaway-security/IACS_STAR_Methodology/README.md

 ## Step 3: Estimating Consequences and Impact (ISA/IEC-62443-3-2 ZCR 5.3)

 The original OWASP risk rating methodology used a combination of technical and business impact factors to analyze the impact when a vulnerability's exploitation was realized.
 While useful these are not the best ways to understand the impact of an exploited vulnerability to an IACS/OT enviornment.
 The Impact column of the [MITRE ATT&CK ICS Matrix](https://attack.mitre.org/matrices/ics/) provides good details about what can happen after successful exploitation.
 These Impacts are a combination of denial, loss, and manipulation to the process or locations that monitor the process.
 The FIRST.og [CVSSv4.0](https://www.first.org/cvss/v4-0/) scoring system has been updated to include a new supplemental metric group which includes rating factors that involve safety, automatable, recovery, value density, vulnerability response effort, and provider urgeny.
-Hence, the IRRM will estimate consequences and impacts using technical factors and safety factors.
+Hence, the IACS STAR will estimate consequences and impacts using technical factors and safety factors.

 **NOTE**: Business impacts are still an important factor for rating risk.
 However, business impact factors are considerations that should be left to the Detailed Risk Analysis.
-The IRRM is designed to be used when rating the risk of vulnerabilities which feed into the Detailed Risk Analysis process.
-Therefore, the IRRM calculations will attempt to understand the safety impact factors rather than the business impact factors.
+The IACS STAR is designed to be used when rating the risk of vulnerabilities which feed into the Detailed Risk Analysis process.
+Therefore, the IACS STAR calculations will attempt to understand the safety impact factors rather than the business impact factors.
 (These may be added at a future date.)

 ### Technical Impact Factors